-- a signed parental statement of refusal to provide the immunization history.
+- proof of adequate immunizations for mumps, measles, rubella; diphtheria, pertussis, tetanus; polio; and hepatitis B series; or - a signed parental statement of refusal to provide the immunization history.
 Homeless students who are in need of immunizations will be referred to the homeless coordinator, who shall assist in obtaining necessary immunizations or medical records.